The consortium comprises 10 partner institutions.

 Contact: Cristina Busuoic firstname.lastname@example.org

-The Research Promotion Foundation (RPF) is a non-profit private foundation with public mandate in Cyprus.
+The Research and Innovation Foundation (RIF) is a non-profit private foundation with public mandate in Cyprus.
 It was founded in 1996 by the Government of the Republic of Cyprus, to serve as the national agency for the promotion of scientific and technological research.
-In the TARGET project, the Research Funding Organisation RPF acts as Gender Equality Innovating Institution that implements a Gender Equality Plan.
+In the TARGET project, the Research and Innovation Foundation RIF acts as Gender Equality Innovating Institution that implements a Gender Equality Plan.

 Contact: Kalypso Sepou email@example.com